Akron and Barberton Belt Railroad

-In 1994 the railroad was a sold to the Akron Barberton Cluster Railway which in turn is owned by the Wheeling and Lake Erie Railway.
-The line from Firestone Park to the W&LE's Britain yard in east Akron were taken soon after along with the line north from Barberton to Belt Junction in Fairlawn where a connection was made with the Akron Canton & Youngstown RR, also an industrial branch line in Barberton.
+In 1994 the railroad was sold to the Akron Barberton Cluster Railway which in turn is owned by the Wheeling and Lake Erie Railway.
+The line from Firestone Park to the W&LE's Britain yard in east Akron was taken soon after, along with the line north from Barberton to Belt Junction in Fairlawn, where a connection was made with the Akron Canton & Youngstown RR, also an industrial branch line in Barberton.
 Much of the main yard was rebuilt in 2005 to make room for the new Robinson Ave. viaduct.
 Its main traffic includes plastic pellets for Landmark Plastics and Rubbermaid.
 There is a coal train three times a week and the railroad brings comics to the Akron Beacon Journal.
-(Newsprint delivery by rail was ceased in 2009.
-The spur off of the CSX main and all trackage to the Beacon Journal has been removed.)

-The (tracks themselves are owned by Akron METRO which also runs the Transit Agency.
+The tracks themselves are owned by Akron METRO which also runs the Transit Agency.
 Future plans are to attract more industry and rebuild the Erie Lackawanna line for freight and passenger service to Kent State University.
-(METRO owns only the former Erie line from Akron to Kent, and is inoperable at this time (2011).)

-The only former Erie line that ABCR runs on is from Kent, and Barberton, OH to Rittman, OH.
+The only former Erie line that ABCR runs on is from Kent, and Barberton to Rittman.

+A rail trail, the Rubber City Heritage Trail, is proposed to run along the line.